tkokkeng/KE5105-Time-Series-Forecasting/exploration/ETL5.impute.md

 -   Variation
     -   Structural model, Arima and moving average fail to capture the variation in the time series
 -   All methods perform similarly for small gaps
+-   Test for missing completely at random (MCAR) patterns show no evidence that the missing data is not MCAR.

 Load libraries
 ==============